velbus/packetprotocol/README.md

 # Velbus packet protocol
 Read this guide to understand how the packet protocol works and how it is structured.

+## Communication
+The communication between Velbus modules happens on byte level, these bytes make up a packet.

+Every Velbus module knows how to send and respond to these packets.

 ## Packet construction
 Each packet is split up into three sections.